High School Counselor Requirements, Duties and Career Information

 High School Counselor Requirements

 The academic requirements for high school counselors differ from state to state.
 In some states, a college degree and some graduate courses are sufficient for certification.
-In other states, a high school counselor is required to have a master's degree.
+In most states, a high school counselor is required to have a master's degree.
 Some states mandate teacher's certification and teaching experience in addition to other requirements.
 Without national standards, prospective counselors must investigate the unique requirements of the state in which they plan to practice.

 All training typically spans a number of fields, including education, social work, psychology and communication.
 Counseling high school students requires a strong personality and the ability to handle common adolescent issues on a daily basis.
 High school counselors learn to relate with school teachers, administrators and parents; they must also understand the policies and hierarchal structure of the school system in which they are employed.